The Lizard Peninsula is the most southerly point of mainland Britain. The National Trust manages Kynance Cove, the coastal path, and the car park.

 Avoiding the Crowds

+The main trail to the top and Trolltunga itself became really crowded recently.
+However, we got you covered with the best tips.
 You have three viable options to dodge crowds on the trail as well as avoiding long waiting times to take a photo at Trolltunga:

 Bring a tent for camping and stay overnight.
 That way you can experience a quiet sunset and sunrise without the crowds of day hikers.
+Never camped before or don't want to camp alone?
+In that case we highly suggest booking the Overnight Hike to Trolltunga (with Camping).
+It's offered by Trolltunga Adventures and you'll completely dodge the crowds at sunset or sunrise.

 Sweet Spot Months